Rainer Nägele

-Rainer Nägele (August 2, 1943 – May 12, 2022) was an American literary scholar whose research primarily focused on modern German and comparative liteture.
+Rainer Nägele (August 2, 1943 – May 12, 2022) was an American literary scholar whose research primarily focused on modern German and comparative literature.
 He was the author of several books, including Reading after Freud: Essays on Goethe, Hölderlin, Habermas, Nietzsche, Brecht, Celan, and Freud.
 Nägele was the Alfred C. & Martha F. Mohr Professor Emeritus of German Language and Literature at Yale University.

 Life and career

 Nägele was born in Triesen, Liechtenstein.
-He completed his Abitur in St. Gallen, Switzerland and Balzers, Liechtenstein.
+He completed his Abitur in St. Gallen, Switzerland, and Balzers, Liechtenstein.
 He studied at the University of Innsbruck (Austria) and the University of Göttingen and earned his Ph.D. in 1971 at the University of California, Santa Barbara.
 His dissertation was titled "Formen der Utopie bei Friedrich Hölderlin".

 Nägele was an assistant professor of German at the University of Iowa from 1971 to 1973 and an associate professor at Ohio State University from 1973 to 1975 before joining the faculty of the German department at Johns Hopkins University in 1975.
 He became a full professor in 1979 and continued to teach at Johns Hopkins until 2006.
 Nägele was the chairman of the German department at Johns Hopkins from 1987 to 1993.
 He was a professor of German at Yale University from 2006 and held the Mohr Professorship until his retirement in 2016.

-Nägeler was on the editorial board of the New German Critique, The German Quarterly, Studies in 20th Century Literature, MLN and Comparatio.
+Nägele was on the editorial board of the New German Critique, The German Quarterly, Studies in 20th Century Literature, MLN and Comparatio.
 He advised the editorial board of the Historical Critical Edition of Hölderlin (Frankfurt edition).

 He was a Guggenheim fellow in 1988 and a Distinguished Visiting Scholar at the Ohio State University in 1990.
 Nägele was also a visiting professor at the University of Aarhus in Denmark and University of Hamburg in Germany.

 Research

 Nägele dealt with literary theory, aesthetics, philosophy, and psychoanalysis and focused his research on German and comparative literature from the 18th to 20th centuries.
 In Reading after Freud: Essays on Goethe, Hölderlin, Habermas, Nietzsche, Brecht, Celan, and Freud, Nägele draws out the importance of changed understandings of temporality and history due to Freud's works in analyzing texts after Freud and the meaning of "after".
 Like several other works, the essays do not create a complete theory but repeatedly analyze material anew.
 This particular approach and style of reading texts are used in Darstellbarkeit: Das Erscheinen des Verschwindens (2008), a collection of essays, each with a "new beginning, a new departure, a new attempt, a new essay."
 In Echoes of Translation: Reading Between Texts, Nägele develops a practice of reading focusing more on the idea of constellation of elements, rather than on their totality.
-Nägele's research covered many figures: Pindar, Sophocles, Hölderlin, Goethe, Keller, Nietzsche, Rilke, Baudelaire, Rimbaud, Brecht, Trakl, Kafka, Celan, Artaud, Böll, Handke, Müller, Martin Walser, Freud, Lacan, and Benjamin.
+Nägele's research covered many figures: Pindar, Sophocles, Hölderlin, Goethe, Keller, Nietzsche, Rilke, Baudelaire, Rimbaud, Brecht, Trakl, Kafka, Celan, Artaud, Böll, Handke, Heiner Müller, Martin Walser, Freud, Lacan, and Benjamin.